compilingEntropy/py-kindle-epub-fix/README.md

 **Warning:** This tool come at no warranty.
 Please still keep your original EPUB.
 There is no guarantee the resulting file will be valid EPUB file, but it should be.

+# EPUB Builder

+An additional utility has been included which builds an epub file out of a directory of files.
+This can be a bit tricky to do using conventional tools such as 7z because the `mimetype` file needs to be both uncompressed and positioned first in the zip's index.

+The tool is useful in the following workflow:
+- Unpack an epub
+`7z x './Wind and Truth.epub' -o./epub_extracted/`
+- Modify the ebook files inside `./epub_extracted/` as desired
+- Repack epub
+`./pack_epub.py ./epub_extracted/ './Wind and Truth (modified).epub'`
+- Clean up
+`rm -rf ./epub_extracted/`

+Note that running [epubcheck](https://github.com/w3c/epubcheck) on your resulting book is recommended whenever modifying books in this way.